kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 ### Cleanup

-You can delete all the migration related resources using this command:
+You can delete all the migration-related resources using this command:

 ```bash
 kubectl delete pvc,clusterrole,clusterrolebinding,serviceaccount,job -n catalog -l migration-job=true